CyVerse-learning-materials/foss/docs/01_intro_open_sci.md

     - [The Carpentries](https://carpentries.org/){target=_blank} - teaches foundational coding and data science skills to researchers worldwide
     - [EdX](https://www.edx.org/){target=_blank} - Massively Open Online Courses (not all open) hosted through University of California Berkeley
     - [EveryoneOn](https://www.everyoneon.org/ ){target=_blank} - mission is to unlock opportunity by connecting families in underserved communities to affordable internet service and computers, and delivering digital skills trainings
-    - [ConnectHomeUSA](https://connecthomeusa.org/){target=_blank} - is a movement to bridge the digital divide for HUD-assisted housing residents in the United States under the leadership of national nonprofit EveryoneOn
     - [Global Digital Literacy Council](https://www.gdlcouncil.org/){target=_blank} -  has dedicated more than 15 years of hard work to the creation and maintenance of worldwide standards in digital literacy
-    - [IndigiData](https://indigidata.nativebio.org/){target=_blank} - training and engaging tribal undergraduate and graduate students in informatics
     - [National Digital Equity Center](https://digitalequitycenter.org/about-us/){target=_blank} a 501c3 non-profit, is a nationally recognized organization with a mission to close the digital divide across the United States
     - [National Digital Inclusion Allaince](https://www.digitalinclusion.org/){target=_blank} - advances digital equity by supporting community programs and equipping policymakers to act
     - [Net Literacy](https://www.netliteracy.org/){target=_blank}
     - [Open Educational Resources Commons](https://www.oercommons.org/){target=_blank}
     - [Project Pythia](https://projectpythia.org/){target=_blank} is the education working group for Pangeo and is an educational resource for the entire geoscience community
-    - [Research Bazaar](https://resbaz.github.io/resbaz2021/){target=_blank} - is a worldwide festival promoting the digital literacy emerging at the centre of modern research
+    - [Research Bazaar](https://researchbazaar.arizona.edu/){target=_blank} - is a worldwide festival promoting the digital literacy emerging at the centre of modern research
     - [TechBoomers](https://techboomers.com/){target=_blank} - is an education and discovery website that provides free tutorials of popular websites and Internet-based services in a manner that is accessible to older adults and other digital technology newcomers

 ???
 Example "Educational Materials"

     - [Teach Together](https://teachtogether.tech/en/index.html#){target=_blank} by Greg Wilson
     - [DigitalLearn](https://www.digitallearn.org/){target=_blank}

 ---